worktheclock/replit.github.io/tutorials/00-overview.md

 #### [Lesson 9: Building a web application with TDD](./09-test-driven-development)

 By this stage you'll have made a few mistakes.
 Learn the TDD way and how to write code that tests your other code to catch frustrating errors before they can hurt anyone.
-Repetitive jobs is what computers are best at after all.
+Repetitive jobs are what computers do best after all.

 #### [Lesson 10: Become an elite hacker with productivity hacks](./10-productivity-hacks)